-Educated at home, Abigail Adams learned quickly and read widely.
-Her marriage to John Adams was warm and loving -- and also intellectually lively, to judge from their letters.
+Abigail's marriage to John Adams was warm and loving -- and also intellectually lively, to judge from their letters.

 John Adams served as Vice President of the United States from 1789-1797 and then as President 1797-1801.
 Abigail spent some of her time at home, managing the family financial affairs, and part of her time in the federal capital, in Philadelphia most of those years and, very briefly, in the new White House in Washington, D.C.
 (November 1800 - March 1801).
 Her letters show that she was a strong supporter of his Federalist positions.

 It is mostly through her letters that we know much about the life and personality of this intelligent and perceptive woman of colonial America and the Revolutionary and post-Revolutionary period.
 A collection of the letters was published in 1840 by her grandson, and more have followed.

-Places: Massachusetts, Philadelphia, Pennsylvania, Washington, D.C., United States
+Places: Massachusetts, Philadelphia, Washington, D.C., United States

 Organizations/Religion: Congregational, Unitarian

-Abigail Adams Biographies:
+- Abigail Adams Quotes

 Museums, Historical Sites:

 - Bober, Natalie S. Abigail Adams: Witness to a Revolution.
 1998.
-Young adult book. (compare prices)
+Young adult book. ()

 - Gelles, Edith B. Portia: The World of Abigail Adams.
-1995 edition. (compare prices)
+1995 edition. ()

 - Levin, Phyllis Lee.
 Abigail Adams: A Biography.
 2001.